Employment

 Areas of focus

-- Information and awareness about available accommodations and training
+- information and awareness about accommodations

-- Finding and keeping a job
+- finding and keeping a job

-- Seeking workplace accommodations
+- policies and supports for workplace accommodations

-- Career and job development
+- career and job development

 This standard is in development